Lifespan: Daiei 7 (1527) to 11/26 of Tenshō 3 (1575)

 Siblings: Torashige, Nobufuji

-Children: Masanori, Genzaburō (both adopted from Kanemaru Chikuzen-no-kami)
+Adopted Children: Masanori, Genzaburō (both natural sons of Kanemaru Chikuzen-no-kami)

 Akiyama Torashige served as a retainer of the Takeda of Kai Province.
 The Akiyama served the Takeda for multiple generations.
-Torashige was one of the Takeda nijūyonshō, or Twenty-Four Commanders of the Takeda, as first portrayed in the Edo period.
+Torashige was counted among the Takeda nijūyonshō, or Twenty-Four Generals of the Takeda, as first portrayed in the Edo period.
 He received one of the characters in his name from his lord, Takeda Nobutora.
-Following the death of Nobutora, Torashige served his eldest son, Takeda Harunobu (widely known by his posthumous name of Shingen), followed by Takeda Katsuyori.
+Following the death of Nobutora, Torashige served his eldest son, Takeda Harunobu (Shingen), followed by Takeda Katsuyori.

 The early years